dewittpe/pedbp/cran-comments.md

 >       bp_distribution.Rd: \value
 >       est_norm.Rd: \value
 >       pediatric_vital_sign_distributions.Rd: \value

+  _Response:_

+  Thank you for noting the missing \value sections.
+Said sections have been added to the noted Rd-tags.

 _Comment:_
 > Please ensure that your functions do not write by default or in your